 The iX3’s vertical bumper intakes also seem to be lurking under this mule’s camouflage, as BMW tries to create a family “face” for its electric SUVs.
 The production car should also feature a couple of blue highlights, some aerodynamically efficient alloy wheels and unique badges to signal its eco credentials.

-The move by BMW to expand its electric fleet is part of wider measures by the group to reduce its overall carbon footprint.
-By 2030, the Group aims to lower supply chain CO2 emissions to 20 percent below levels recorded in 2019, while an 80 percent drop in emissions from its factories and other sites is targeted by the same date.
+BMW’s decision to expand its electric fleet forms part of the Group’s wider measures to reduce its overall carbon footprint.
+By 2030, BMW aims to lower its supply chain CO2 emissions by 20 percent over 2019, while an 80 percent drop in emissions from its factories and other sites is targeted by the same date.